 The Greek islands are one of the world’s most popular destinations to vacation.
 There are around 6,000 islands in Greece, but only 227 are inhabited.
-You can visit some of the uninhabited islands on day trips – which are fantastic for pristine beaches or archeological sites, like Delos.
-The Greek islands are famous for picturesque villages built into mountains, with amazing gastronomy and breathtaking sunsets.
-Which Greek islands should you visit?
-Read this guide for highlights on 25 of them!
+You can visit some of the uninhabited islands on day trips, which are fantastic for pristine beaches or archeological sites, like Delos (The “Athens of the Greek islands”).
+Idyllic villages hanging above the sea, mouth watering gastronomy and breathtaking sunsets over sun kissed beached make this a popular vacation destination for celebrities too.

 Crete is the largest of the Greek islands.
 Its sandy beaches, delicious gastronomy, unique history and culture makes it a popular destination.
 The Samaria Gorge, on the western end of the island, is the longest gorge in Europe.
 Elafonisi Beach is famous for its colorful pink sand.